dinoboards/yellow-msx-series-for-rc2014/msx/apps/esp8266/app-manual.md

 `ESP8266 SET-WIFI <ssid> <password>`

-Use this command to assign a your Wi-Fi's access credentials.
+Use this command to assign your Wi-Fi's access credentials.

 example: